 5 Ways To Monetize Your Digital Real Estate

 Speaking about ads, the first and most effective way to monetize your work is through ad revenue.
-By signing up with groups like Google AdSense, you are able to make money online from people seeing the advertisements Google has sent towards your site.
-If you get big enough, you can apply to ad networks that specialize in direct advertising, making sure you get the most money per view for your ad space.
+By signing up with groups like Google AdSense, you are able to generate passive income from people seeing the advertisements Google has sent to your site.
+If you get big enough, you can apply to ad networks that specialize in direct advertising, making sure you get the most passive income money per view for your ad space.